sudheerapte/popcornserver/doc/grammar.md

   WORD    ::=  [a-z0-9-]+
 ```

+A machine can be defined in terms of paths by using a "machine
+definition language", a series of single-letter *commands* with
+arguments.

+An argument can be:

+- A *word*, made of lowercase letters, digits, and hyphens `[a-z0-9-]`.

+- A *path*, made of words and single-character separators `.` and `/`

+- A *line*, made of any utf-8 characters except newline (`\n`).

-You define a machine by a series of commands, as follows.
+You define a machine by a series of one-line commands.
+There are three
+basic commands: path command `P`, change command `C`, and data command
+`D`.

 ```
   COMMAND ::= PCOMMAND | CCOMMAND | DCOMMAND
 ```

+### P command - define a path

 You define `PATH`s using a `P` command: